mosbth/csource/README.md

 Display sourcecode and filebrowser using `source.php` and `CSource.php`
 ===========================================

 This is a set of PHP code which displays the files in a directory and makes them clickable to view its source.
-The file `source.php` renders a webpage by using the code in the class `CSource.php` and the style from `source.css`.
+The file `source.php` renders a webpage listing all files and folders in current directory by using the code in the class `CSource.php` and the style from `source.css`.

+Why?
+To aid in debugging, send the link of the sourcecode to a fellow programmer who can help you out.

 By Mikael Roos, me@mikaelroos.se